Kazhnuz/awesome-gnome/README.md

 ### Adwaita-based

 - [Minwaita](https://github.com/godlyranchdressing/Minwaita) is a more compact fork of Adwaita.
+(GTK, Shell)
 - [Adwaita Tweaks](https://github.com/Jazqa/adwaita-tweaks) is another compact version of Adwaita, more faithfull than minwaita but less compact.
+(GTK, Shell)

 ### Material

 - [Flat-Plat](https://github.com/nana-4/Flat-Plat) is a Material Design-like theme for GNOME/GTK+ based desktop environments.
+(GTK, Shell)
 - [Adapta](https://github.com/adapta-project/adapta-gtk-theme) is an adaptive Gtk+ theme based on Material Design Guidelines.
+(GTK, Shell)

 ### Flat

 - [Arc](https://github.com/horst3180/Arc-theme) is a flat theme with transparent elements.
+(GTK, Shell)
 - [Pop](https://github.com/system76/pop-gtk-theme/) is the official theme of System76, using a two-color blue and orange scheme.
+(GTK, Shell)
 - [United](https://github.com/godlyranchdressing/United-GNOME/) is a Unity8-inspired theme for GNOME.
+(GTK, Shell)
+- [Numix](https://github.com/numixproject/numix-gtk-theme) is a popular flat semi-dark theme with orange touch.
+- [Zukitre](https://github.com/lassekongo83/zuki-themes) is a flat grey theme, part of the zuki-theme suite (GTK, works with Zuki-Shell for the shell theme).

 ### Metallic

 - [Greybird](https://github.com/shimmerproject/Greybird/) is the official Xubuntu theme.
+(GTK)
 - [Vertex](https://github.com/horst3180/Vertex-theme) is another theme created by horst3180, the creator of Arc.
+(GTK, Shell)
 - [GNOME OSX](https://github.com/paullinuxthemer/Gnome-OSX) is a theme that mimics OSX looks and feel.
+(GTK, Shell)
+- [Zukitre](https://github.com/lassekongo83/zuki-themes) is a skeumorphic grey theme, part of the zuki-theme suite (GTK, works with Zuki-Shell for the shell theme).

 ## Developer Tools